K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Results

-In 32 of 37 cases, our new methodology returns a smaller median \pcc\, for the repeater candidate, meaning the candidates are considered less likely to be independent sources, with a median improvement factor (original \pcc/ our \pcc\, estimate) of over 3000.
-This includes 13 candidates that were previously labeled as ambiguous due to their high \pcc, whereas the new methodology produces values of \pcc\, that suggest that the sources are unambiguously repeaters (assuming the same $p$-value threshold as adapted by \citealt{2023ApJ...947...83C}).
-In two of 37 cases, the returned estimated probability is zero, reflecting that the estimate is smaller than can be accurately captured by our double-precision floating-point format (roughly $10^{-16}$).
-This conclusion is supported by the estimate of the upper bound probabilities for these sources, $3\times10^{-18}$ and $1\times10^{-17}$.
 Our Bayesian methodology allows for uncertainty quantification in the estimate.
-In the direct simulation of \pcc\, we randomly sample true positions from the localization distributions and randomly sample $\boldsymbol{\theta} = \{N_{\text{FRBs}}, b, c, d, \text{DM}_0, \text{DM*}\} $ for $\Lambda$ from our estimate of its posterior distribution.
+In the direct simulation of \pcc\, we randomly sample true positions from the localization distributions and randomly sample $\boldsymbol{\theta} = \{N_{\text{FRBs}}, b, c, d, \text{DM}_0, \text{DM}_T\} $ for $\Lambda$ from our estimate of its posterior distribution.
 We then compute the probability in Equation \ref{eqn:berman} assuming these true positions and this set of hyperparameters and repeat 5000 times.
 The 95\% credible regions on the value of \pcc\, from this method are also shown in Figure \ref{fig:rn3pcc}.
+The sizes of these regions seem to be mostly informed by the uncertainty in the measured positions.
 Considering the credible regions, it is clear that the \pcc\, estimates tend to be lower than the \pcc\, (previous work) value.
 For the repeater candidates whose median simulated value of \pcc\, are lower than the threshold $p$-value in \cite{2023ApJ...947...83C}, the span of the 95\% credible region tends to be entirely below this threshold $p$-value.
 The width of the 95\% credible regions are also similar in magnitude to the difference between the median value of \pcc\, estimated from direct simulation and the upper bound on \pcc\, from Equation \ref{eqn:bound}.
 This is promising for high-dimensional applications which would benefit from the decreased computational cost of the bound.
 The improvement in the majority of cases by large factors suggests that this method is more sensitive and hence can result in the identification of more repeaters.